tariqshaban/arabic-sign-language-image-classification/README.md

 >
 > --------
 >
-> The following is a table denotes the classes of the dataset (sorted alphabetically based on the ClassAr column)
+> The following is a table denotes the classes of the dataset (sorted alphabetically based on the ClassAr column).
 >
-> Note that a total of 32 classes can be observed from the table
+> Note that a total of 32 classes can be observed from the table.
 >
 > | ClassId | Class | ClassAr |
 > |:-------:|:-----:|:-------:|